-Water venues operated by Indiana University Bloomington and Bradford Woods are regulated and inspected by University Environmental Health and Safety-Bloomington.
-Water venues in Indianapolis are permitted, regulated, and inspected by the Marion County Public Health Department in Indianapolis, IN.
+Water venues operated by Indiana University are regulated and inspected by University Environmental Health and Safety.

 The bathing beach at Camp Brosius on Elkhart Lake in Sheboygan County, Wisconsin is subject to Wisconsin statute, Chapter DHS 254.46 Subchapter IV: Recreational Sanitation.

 Some athletic therapy facilities are used as a drain and fill (single use) facility and are therefore not regulated by state rules.